Red Listing and Indicators

 The Priority Species Indicator, using biological records

-For the first time in 2013, the UK Government published a biodiversity indicator based solely on opportunistic biological records data145.
+For the first time in 2013, the UK Government published a biodiversity indicator based solely on opportunistic biological records data.
 The indicator included ~230 insects (mostly moths & bees) listed as conservation priorities by the four national governments of the UK.

 Future Challenges